ourworldventures/info_ourworld/src/ventures/ventures_intro.md

 We believe the current projects may have the potential to bring true sovereignty.

+> OurWorld Venture Creator is committed to investing in its startups as funding becomes available.
+This investment process will adhere strictly to the necessary governance procedures established by the Investment Committee.

 ## OurWorld Venture Creator is a platform